bryant1410/reified/README.md

 * `‹BitfieldT›.flags` - object containing flag names and the value they map to

-## `<Data>` methods and properties
+# `<Data>`

 `<Data>` instances are constructed by _‹Type›_'s.
 They are the interface that directly maps to memory and modifies it.
 Fields and indices in `<Array>`'s and `<Struct>`'s are lazily initialized.
 That is they will be created when something accesses the field.
-This poses no issue for accessing the field but it means the fields will be somewhat unpredictably defined or not defined on any given `<Data>` instance at any given time
+This poses no issue for accessing the field but it means the fields will be somewhat unpredictably defined or not defined on any given `<Data>` instance at any given time.

-Currently these interfaces aren't deallocated once allocated, so something that walks the whole structure, like `<Data>.reify()` will initialize all the fields recursively.
-The future functioning of how these fields work is still under consideration for achieving the goal of balanced performance and memory usage.
+Something that walks the whole structure, like `<Data>.reify()` will initialize all the fields recursively.
+As such `<Data>.reify([deallocate])` can optionally deallocate immediately after reifying the data to JavaScript.
+What this means is that the `<Data>` structures in place, besides the top level, will be removed from memory.
+They will be reallocated as soon as you access an index or field, just like they initially were, so it isn't consequential from a usage standpoint.
+It's more important in terms of performance vs. memory usage and how a specific type of data will be accessed.
+Rarely accessed or one shot reads should always be deallocated, whereas something constantly being accessed shouldn't be.

+Deallocating will always leave the top level container intact so you can always reinitialize arbitrarily.
+Delete the top level is up to you.
+There's three primary methods of deallocating: `<Data>.reify(true)` will deallocate in the process if creating JavaScript values since this is a natural point where the data isn't needed anymore. `<Data>.realign(true)` also provides for deallocating in the same manner as often most of the structures need to be partially or fully reinitialized anyway.
+Finally you setting an index or field accessor to null will cause it to deallocate itself.

+## methods and properties

-## Common
+### Common

 * `<Data>.bytes` - same as ‹Type›.bytes
 * `<Data>.DataType` - number type name or 'array' or 'struct' or 'bitfield'
 * `<Data>.write(value)` - primarily for setting the value of the whole thing at once depending on type
-* `<Data>.reify()` - recursively convert to JavaScript objects/values
+* `<Data>.reify([deallocate])` - recursively convert to JavaScript objects/values.
+If deallocate is true then all but the top level structure will be deallocated after reification.
 * `<Data>.fill([value])` - fills each distinct area of the type with value or 0. (array indices, struct members, same as write for number)
 * `<Data>.rebase([buffer])` - switch to another buffer or allocates a new buffer
-* `<Data>.realign(offset)` - changes the offset on the current buffer
+* `<Data>.realign(offset, [deallocate])` - changes the offset on the current buffer.
+Optionally deallocate non-top level structures as well.
 * `<Data>.clone()` - create a copy of `<Data>` pointing to the same buffer and offset
 * `<Data>.copy([buffer], [offset])` - create a copy of `<Data>` pointing to the provided buffer and offset or new buffer and 0, copying buffer data byte for byte
 * `<Data> accessor [get]` - returns the `<Data>` instance for that field, not the reified value.
 To get the value: `instance[indexOrField].reify()`
 * `<Data> accessor [set]` - sets the value, mapping the structure in terms of arrays and objects to indices and fields.
+If the value is `null` then the `<Data>` structure will be deallocated.

-## Struct
+### Struct

 * `<Struct>.fieldName` - field based accessors

-## Array
+### Array

 * `<Array>.write(value, [index], [offset])` - optionally start from given array index on the type, with optional offset as the starting index for reading from the source
 * `<Array>[0...length]` - index based accessor